Genetics, Genomics & Evolution

 Surveys recent literature to gain an understanding of the basic principles of molecular population genetics and evolution as applied to analysis of genome data.
 Requires some computer analysis of genome data.

-Size Limit: 20 (required for the 12 GS first-year students)
+Capacity Limit: 20 (required for the 12 GS first-year students); that is, remaining slots will be available on first-come, first-served basis.

 MCB 536 – Tools for Computational Biology